Chile Medical Device Regulations

 Medical Device Definition

-Any instrument, apparatus, application, material or article, including software, used alone or in combination and defined by the manufacturer for direct use in human beings, provided that its primary intended action in the human body is not achieved by pharmacological, immunological or metabolic, although such means may concur to their function; for the purpose of diagnosis, prevention, monitoring, treatment or alleviation of disease, injury or disability; research or replacement or modification of anatomy or a physiological process, or regulation of conception.
+metabolic means, although such means may contribute to its function; for diagnosis, prevention, monitoring, treatment, or alleviation of disease, injury, or disability; research or replacement or modification of the anatomy or a physiological process, or regulation of conception.

 Medical Device Classification System